growupkuriyama-hub/lean_cfg_project/FORMALIZATION_MCFG.md

 sampleObservedExposures_sound_for_grammar
 ```

-The most important checked idea here is:
+The key checked idea is:

 > If two tuples are observed in a positive sample with the same fixed observation
 > type and a shared sample context, then the fixed-substitutability promise makes
 > the corresponding grammar-level named distributions equal.

-This is the formalized core of the safety of the learner's unit-rule merging
-step.

 ---

-### 3.9 Learner unit-rule closure
+### 4.8 Learner unit-rule closure

 The unit-closure layer formalizes the soundness of repeatedly applying
 sample-safe unit edges.